raysonkoh/cp/README.md

 * increasingsubsequence: LIS with greedily replacement of min last element of incr subseq of length i
 * canonical: simulate DP and greedy coin-change method
 * exactchange2: use subset sum to find min num of coin changes to i >= price
+* almostunionfind: use vector of sets
+* sequences: notice that inversions matter only when ele = 0, then num inversions = num 1s that are ahead of the ele
+* anthonyanddiablo: given a segment, prove that the shape with greatest area is a circle